tvijverb/atopile-solar-charger/README.md

 ## Description
 ### WARNING: PCB is still untested, it's being produced right now.
 I'll update the readme after testing.
 Solar charger PCB using the Texas Instruments BQ25504.
 It is meant to be paired with a LIC supercap https://www.aliexpress.com/w/wholesale-lic-supercapacitor.html?spm=a2g0o.home.search.0
-Pairing it with a regular 3.7V litihium battery is not recommended since the undervoltage value is too low for this chemistry.
+Pairing it with a regular 3.7V lithium battery is not recommended since the undervoltage value is too low for this chemistry.

 Solar input - 3V max